 Joseph Dalton Hooker (1817-1911) was a British botanist, who, during the period 1848-1850, described no less than 22 new rhododendron species from Sikkim and other parts of the eastern Himalaya, among these the gorgeous Rhododendron dalhousiae, which was named in honour of Lady Dalhousie, wife of George Ramsay, the 9th Earl of Dalhousie, who was governor-general in India in the first half of the 1800s.
 Lady Dalhousie was an avid collector of plants.
 R. dalhousiae is an epiphytic species, which displays a profusion of lemon-coloured flowers, which later turn yellowish-white.

 Other epiphytes include a dwarf shrub, Agapetes serpens, whose amphora-shaped flowers are red with darker markings, and a common climber is Holboellia latifolia, which belongs to a small Oriental plant family, Lardizabalaceae.
 A mat-forming wintergreen, Gaultheria trichophylla, grows on moss-covered rocks, easily identified by its almost luminous, blue berries, which are edible.
-(This species is presented elsewhere on this website, see Plants: Mountain plants – Plants of the Himalaya.)
+A picture, depicting these berries, is found elsewhere on this website, see Plant hunting in the Himalaya: Rainy season in Nepal.

-To enter the Barun Valley, we must cross two passes north-west of Kauma, the highest of which, Keke La, is a mere 4,229 metres high.
+To enter the Barun Valley, we must cross two passes north-west of Kauma, Keke La and Shipton La, the maximum altitude being a mere 4,229 m.
 However, due to the topography of this area, precipitation is very high all winter, spring, and summer.
-For this reason, these passes are snow-covered until late June, and if you hike here without companions who know the way, you can easily get lost.
+For this reason, these passes are snow-covered until late June, and if you hike here without a guide, you may easily get lost.

 On our way towards the Barun Valley in late April, we saw no flowering plants at all at these heights, and even on our return journey three weeks later, only three species were blooming: Bergenia purpurascens, of the saxifrage family, a violet primrose, Primula calderiana, and a rare member of the primrose family, Omphalogramma elwesiana, for which these passes constitute a core area.

 In May, herbs of the valley have only just begun to bloom.
 The beautiful pink Diapensia himalaica grows here and there, and we also observe Adonis nepalensis, which closely resembles the European spring adonis (A. vernalis), but is smaller.
 Other species include a cushion-forming saxifrage, Saxifraga pulvinaria, the yellow-flowered Corydalis govaniana, and a small violet primrose, Primula atrodentata.
-On the slopes grows a tiny dwarf shrub, Rhododendron pumilum, which is rather common in this valley, but is otherwise rare in Nepal.
+On the slopes, we observe a tiny dwarf shrub, Rhododendron pumilum, which is rather common in this valley, but is otherwise rare in Nepal.

 At Neh, an ominous, black rockwall rises almost vertically from the valley floor.
 Here, the valley makes a sharp, ninety-degree turn towards west.
 We observe lammergeiers (Gypaetus barbatus), gliding effortlessly along the rock wall, searching for bones, which they carry high up in the air, letting them fall onto the rocks, after which they eat the marrow of the splintered bones.
 South of the valley is a towering, snow-covered mountain, Peak 7 (6185 m), from which a glacier, covered in moraine, slowly slides into the valley.

-The further west we go, the lower and more wind-blown are the juniper shrubs.
-In this harsh environment, we only find a few blooming herbs, two small gentians and a violet-flowered member of the mustard family.
-The major part of the valley floor is occupied by the huge Barun Glacier, the major part of it covered in eroded soil and rocks.
-West of a sandy plain, Merak, we head north, following a ridge, which ends on a tiny plateau, situated at an altitude of c.
+From a sandy plain, Merak, we head north, following a ridge, which ends on a tiny plateau, situated at an altitude of c.
 5,300 metres.
-From here, we have a fantastic view towards numerous towering mountains, e.g. Makalu, Lhotse (8511 m), and Sagarmatha (8850 m).
+From here, we have a fantastic view towards numerous towering mountains, including Makalu, Lhotse (8511 m), and Sagarmatha (8850 m).